shabbyrobe/cachet/README.rst

 Iteration
 ---------

-Iteration support is patchy.
+Caches can be iterated, but support is patchy.
 If the underlying backend supports listing keys, iteration is usually efficient.
 The **Cachet** APC backend makes use of the ``APCIterator`` class and is very efficient.
-XCache sends the browser a HTTP authentication dialog when you try to list keys, and Memcached provides no means to iterate over keys at all.
+XCache tries to send a HTTP authentication dialog when you try to list keys, and Memcached provides no means to iterate over keys at all.

-If a backend doesn't support iteration, it usually supports using a secondary backend which does support iteration for the keys.
+If a backend supports iteration, it will implement ``Cachet\Backend\Iterable``.
+Implementing this interface is not required, but all backends provided with **Cachet** do.
+If the underlying backend doesn't support iteration (Memcache, for example), **Cachet** provides optional support for using a secondary backend which does support iteration for the keys.
 This slows down insertion, deletion and flushing, but has no impact on retrieval.

-The different types of iteration support are:
+The different types of iteration support provided by the backends are:

 **generator**
   Iteration is implemented efficiently using a generator.
 Keys/items are only retrieved and yielded